MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Sends data to Misty's universal asynchronous receiver-transmitter (UART) serial port.
 Use this command to send data from Misty to an external device connected to the port.

-Note that Misty can also receive data a connected device sends to the UART serial port.
+Misty can also receive data through the UART serial port.
 To use this data you must subscribe to [`SerialMessage`](../../../misty-ii/robot/sensor-data/#serialmessage) events.

 Endpoint: POST &lt;robot-ip-address&gt;/api/serial